Villavu/Simba/Doc/sphinx/scriptref/sqlite.rst

     function sqlite_open(filename : string) : integer;

-This will try to open a connection to the database file specified and returns an index to the internal array.
+Will try to open a connection to the database file specified and returns an index to the internal array.
 If the database file does not exist, it will attempt to create it.
 This will return -1 if no connection could be established.